Nadir Sarıbacak

 Nadir Sarıbacak is a professional actor and director.
 He studied Turkish Literature at Çanakkale University and later earned an MFA in Acting from Bahçeşehir University.
 He began his stage career with the Semaver Kumpanya theater company.

 His breakthrough came with Uzak İhtimal (2009), earning multiple Best Actor awards.
 He later appeared in Nuri Bilge Ceylan’s Winter Sleep, winner of the Palme d’Or at Cannes, and received the Best Actor award at the Antalya Golden Orange Film Festival for Ivy (2015).
 Sarıbacak has also appeared in TV series such as Şubat and Five Brothers.
+His film Gazelle, which he directed and starred in, has received awards at international film festivals.
 He moved to New York City in 2017 and continues to develop theater and film projects as a writer and director.

 Ayhan Hulagu